olivierfriard/boris_docs/index.rst

-Import an ethogram from a plain text file.
+Import an ethogram from a plain text file ..........................................
-..........................................